ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_managing_passwords.rst

 To store a vault password in a file, enter the password as a string on a single line in the file.
 Make sure the permissions on the file are appropriate.
 Do not add password files to source control.

-When you run a playbook that uses a vault password stored in a file, specify the the file within the ``--vault-password-file`` flag.
+When you run a playbook that uses a vault password stored in a file, specify the file within the ``--vault-password-file`` flag.
 For example:

 .. code-block:: bash